WSU-kduncan/s24cicd-aschlotterbeck/README-CI.md

 	- I generated a new access token for my account and named it `ceg3120accesstoken`.
 	- Since we can only view this access token once, I also copied and pasted the access token to a file on my local device for future use.
 	- Now, using my personal access token instead of a password, I can authenticate and log in to my DockerHub account from the CLI.
-	- To log in to my DockerHub account, I use `docker login -u aschlotterbeck`.
+	- To log in to my DockerHub account, I use `docker login -u aschlotterbeck` via CLI.
-	- Next, I'm prompted for a password, this is where the access token can be entered to authenticate and log in to my DockerHub account.
+	- Next, I'm prompted for a password, this is where the access token can be entered via CLI to authenticate and log in to my DockerHub account.
 	- What credentials would you recommend providing?
 		* I recommend using the access token instead of the password as access tokens are often more secure.

 * How to push container image to DockerHub (without GitHub Actions).
 	- To push my container image to DockerHub, I had to first change the name of my container image.
-I did this by using `docker tag hatorders:v1.0 aschlotterbeck/ceg3120:v1.0`.
+I did this by using `docker tag hatorders:latest aschlotterbeck/ceg3120:latest`.
-	- I used `docker images` to confirm I now have a repository/image named `aschlotterbeck/ceg3120:v1.0`.
+	- I used `docker images` to confirm I now have a repository/image named `aschlotterbeck/ceg3120:latest`.
-	- To push the container image to DockerHub, I used `docker push aschlotterbeck/ceg3120:v1.0`.
+	- To push the container image to DockerHub, I used `docker push aschlotterbeck/ceg3120:latest`.
 	- I refreshed my DockerHub repository page to confirm that the container image successfully pushed to my DockerHub account.

 * __Link__ to your DockerHub repository.